onboard-data/Onboard_API_wrappers_documentation/Querying Building-Specific Data.rst

         sensor_metadata_df <- get_points_by_ids(selection$points) %>%
             select(id, building_id, first_updated, last_updated, type, value, units)
         #      id building_id first_updated last_updated             type value             units
-        #1 289575         428  1.626901e+12 1.669934e+12 Zone Temperature  68.0 degreesFahrenheit
+        #1 289575         428  1.626901e+12 1.669934e+12 zone_air_temperature_sensor  68.0 degreesFahrenheit
-        #2 289701         428  1.626901e+12 1.669934e+12 Zone Temperature  64.0 degreesFahrenheit
+        #2 289701         428  1.626901e+12 1.669934e+12 zone_air_temperature_sensor  64.0 degreesFahrenheit

 :code:`sensor_metadata_df` now contains a dataframe with rows for each point.
-Based on the information about these points, we can observe that none of the points of our list belongs to the point type 'Real Power', but only to the point type 'Zone Temperature'
+Based on the information about these points, we can observe that none of the points of our list belongs to the point type 'Real Power', but only to the point type 'zone_air_temperature_sensor'

 Exporting Data to .csv
 -----------------------